ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

 The electron temperature is plotted against the parallel distance along the field line (S).
 S=0 corresponds to either the inner our outer target, figuring this out generally becomes clear during the plasma constraing process, but for this example S=0 is the inner target.
 We will not go into details with the rest of the GUI options as any further functionality is best explored by calling the plotting functions from within custom python scripts.

-Adding experimental target data to OSM
+Adding experimental data to OSM
 --------------------------------------

 So far, our simulation was ran with default values for hundreds of other input options.
 Fortunately, we do not need to worry about most of these options and only a subset are needed for making a reliable plasma background.
 The first step of any OSM background is passing in the available Langmuir probe data.
 We will use Langmuir probe data from the previous discharge, #167195, because the outer strike point was swept back and forth between 4,000-5,000 ms to fill in the Langmuir probe data for all the flux surfaces.
 This is very common in well-designed experiments.